WRAP’s Research Program

 Meet the Research Team:

-Dr. Brittany Gouse’s MD MPH (BU Faculty Profile) is the Assistant Clinical Director of the WRAP program and Assistant Professor of Psychiatry at Boston University Chobanian and Avedisian School of Medicine.
+Brittany Gouse’s MD MPH is the Assistant Director of the WRAP program and Assistant Professor of Psychiatry at Boston University Chobanian and Avedisian School of Medicine.
 She earned MD-MPH through the State University of New York Upstate Medical University and Syracuse University dual degree program.
 She completed both her Residency in Adult Psychiatry and Fellowship in Public Psychiatry at BU-BMC.
 Through her Fellowship in Public Psychiatry, Dr. Gouse specialized in the care of individuals living with schizophrenia and other forms of serious mental illness and currently sees patients for psychopharmacology in the WRAP program.
 Dr. Gouse’s research is predominantly in epidemiology, with a focus on studying the drivers of morbidity and premature mortality in schizophrenia.
-She co-directs WRAP’s Advancing Coordinated Care through Epidemiologic Studies in Schizophrenia (ACCESS) initiative.
 She is the recipient of the 2023-2025 BU Clinical and Translational Science Institute KL2 Award and the 2023-2025 American Psychiatric Association Research Fellowship.

-Amelia Blanton, BS is a clinical research coordinator for the WRAP clinic.
+Amelia Blanton, BS is WRAP’s clinical research coordinator.
 She received her BS in Psychology and English Literature at Florida State University.
 In WRAP, Amelia coordinates clinical trials and epidemiology studies.
 She ultimately plans to pursue a PhD in Clinical Psychology, focusing on interventions to improve emotion regulation processes.
 In her spare time, she enjoys writing, traveling, and spending time in nature.

 Cindy Xu is an undergraduate student at Northeastern University majoring in biology and minoring in psychology.
 Cindy is a research assistant for the PCORI, MCII, and FEP Battery studies.